JsAntoPe/Pocket-CEP/performance.md

 python3 server.py 8081 20perSecond5min
 ```

+# Event.csv
+Event.csv is a file containing the data for this experiment.
+It is used by the *Artillery* script.

 ## Steps to perform the testing.
 * First, start the server, that will be the destination of all the complex event processed during the execution.
 * Second, run the docker container of *Pocket-CEP*.